8base/old-documentation/development-tools/sdk/filestack-uploader.md

 ### File picker for React

-For React developers 8base SDK provides the `@8base-react/file-input` package that automates the steps described here.
+For React developers, 8base SDK provides the `@8base-react/file-input` package that automates the steps described here.
 If you're looking for an easy way to integrate file uploading capabilities into your application read the [Client Tools](./file_upload.md) section.

 8base provides a native file management capability.
 You can attach files to your data object by creating a field of type `File`.
 A `File` field can store one or multiple files.
 You can manage granular files permissions just like you would for any other table.

-In the GraphQL API `Files` is just another table that supports all standard CRUD operations as well as connections to other tables.
-When you create a field of type `File` the platform creates a relationship (connection) between your table and the `Files` table under the hood.
-This allows you to use connection-related operations such as `create`, `connect`, `disconnect` on file-type fields.
+In the GraphQL API, `Files` is just another table that supports all standard CRUD operations as well as connections to other tables.
+When you create a field of type `File`, the platform creates a relationship (connection) between your table and the `Files` table under the hood.
+This allows you to use connection-related operations such as `create`, `connect`, and `disconnect` on file-type fields.

 8base is natively integrated with [Filestack](https://www.filestack.com/) to handle file uploads, delivery and transformations.
 Filestack provides file `handle`, which is a unique identifier of the file inside Filestack.
 You provide Filestack `handle` when creating a `File` object in 8base.